 Fundamental governance considerations, such as board composition and succession, governance policy infrastructure, scope and substance of board risk and strategy oversight, and related disclosure have always been an important part of CCGG's engagement discussions.
-In 2021, we continued the focus on structural elements of executive compensation programs, including performance measures driving compensation outcomes.
+In 2022, we continued the focus on structural elements of executive compensation programs, including performance measures driving compensation outcomes.
 Executive share ownership and share ownership requirements were also an important focus.

 Since issuing the E&S Guidebook in 2018, CCGG has continued to integrate and expand discussions on the material environmental and social risks facing companies and how the board is providing effective oversight in these areas.
-In 2021, we developed an internal framework to assess whether companies we meet with are providing sufficient disclosure to allow investors: (I) to assess a company's exposure to climate-related transition risks, and (II) to assess, where relevant, a company's strategy to address transition risks, including through the disclosure of specific performance metrics or the adoption of specific performance targets.
-Where disclosure was limited and where a company's business was materially exposed to climate-related risks, we encouraged boards to consider enhancing disclosure in line with the TCFD framework.
-You can learn more about the range of topics discussed during our 2021 engagement season by reviewing pages 8 to 11 of this report.
+In 2022, climate-related transition risks were a focus area for us.
+We continue to encourage companies we meet with to provide investors sufficient disclosure to assess: (I) the company's exposure to climate-related transition risks, and (II) where relevant, a company's strategy to address transition risks.
+You can learn more about the range of topics discussed during our 2022 engagement season by reviewing pages 8 to 11 of this report.